Just Like My Child Foundation

-Just Like My Child Foundation (JLMC) is a San Diego-based 501(c)(3) organization that works with women and children in rural Uganda and Senegal.
-The goal is to create healthy, self-sustaining families who prosper without further aid.
-The holistic system encompasses health care, education, women's rights, and economic development in the developing world.
+Just Like My Child Foundation (JLMC) is a San Diego–based 501(c)(3) organization that works with women and children in rural Uganda and Senegal.
+Its goal is to create healthy and self-sustaining families who prosper without further aid.
+Its holistic system encompasses health care, education, women's rights and economic development.
 The foundation subscribes to a philosophy called deep development focusing on one local area or cluster of villages while addressing critical issues simultaneously.

-Vivian Glyck founded Just Like My Child Foundation in 2006.
+Vivian Glyck founded the Just Like My Child Foundation in 2006.

 Overview

 The Just Like My Child Foundation is an organization that employs an outreach approach, using a strategy of alliances with existing indigenous organizations and facilities that have a respected and broad reach into large populations.
 To ensure sustainable change, the foundation works directly with leaders in the community to enhance leadership capacity and motivate citizens towards self-reliance and empowerment that will sustain the community into the future without further aid.

-Just Like My Child Foundation subscribes to a philosophy the organization calls Deep Development, focusing on a specific local area or a cluster of rural villages while addressing critical issues simultaneously, such as disease, inadequate education, poor infrastructure, women's and girl's empowerment, and lack of economic development.
-With the goal of encouraging microenterprise and education to further assist rural villages within the community and addressing issues of justice and women and children empowerment.
+Just Like My Child Foundation subscribes to a philosophy the organization calls Deep Development, focusing on a specific local area or a cluster of rural villages while addressing critical issues simultaneously, such as disease, inadequate education, poor infrastructure, women's and girl's empowerment and lack of economic development.
+With the goal of encouraging microenterprises and education to further assist rural villages within the community and addressing issues of justice along with women and children empowerment.

-Since 2006, JLMC and its first indigenous and primary healthcare partner, Bishop Caesar Asili Memorial Health Centre in Central Uganda serves 48 villages and 600,000 people, specifically in the rural, three-district region of Luwero, Nakaseke, and Nakasongola.
+Since 2006, JLMC and its first indigenous and primary healthcare partner, Bishop Caesar Asili Memorial Health Centre in Central Uganda serves 48 villages and 600,000 people, specifically in the rural, three-district region of Luwero, Nakaseke and Nakasongola.
 Just Like My Child has funded six schools in various Central Ugandan districts, such as Luwero and Nakaseke.